isomerpages/nparks-festival/index.md

       url: /about
       image: /images/5 categories_2208_2.png
       alt: Programs at Parks Festival
-      subtitle: "Parks Festival is back! "
+      subtitle: Parks Festival is back!
       description: A kaleidoscope of programs awaits!
   - infobar:
       title: "#SGParksFest"